medizininformatik-initiative/Projectathon7-VHF-DataExtraction/README.md

 # MII Projecathon - Data Selection, Extraction, Pseudonymisation and Bundleing

-This repository combines data selection and extraction, pseudonymisation, bundleing of the extracted FHIR resources and Creating a Document Reference + Binary resource from the bundle to be send via the DSF.
+This repository combines data selection and extraction, pseudonymisation, bundleing of the extracted FHIR resources and Creating a Document Reference + (Binary resource from the bundle OR the bundle itself) to be send via the DSF.

 # Execute the Data Extraction Process

 ### Step 1 Get some testdata

-To get the testdata for the projectathon execute the `get-mii-testdate.sh` of this repository.
+To get the testdata for the projectathon execute the `get-mii-testdata.sh` of this repository.
 This will download the VHF testdata from the MII Github and save it to the `testdata` folder.

 ### Step 2 - Spin up a FHIR Server and load it with data